 Our school ethos promotes mutual respect between pupils across different phases of school.

 These ideas are reiterated through the school and classroom rules, as well as our behaviour policy.
-Additional support, through our Learning Mentor programme, is given to individual children to help develop self – esteem and the concept of respect.

-Tolerance and Understanding of different faiths and beliefs
+Tolerance and understanding of different faiths and beliefs

 We have a large number of EAL children and actively use school resources to promote children from all different backgrounds in our Academy.